Kong/developer.konghq.com/app/deck/distributed-config.md

 ---
 title: Distributed Configuration for Kong using decK

-description: decK can operate on a subset of configuration instead of managing the entire configuration of Kong Gateway.
+description: decK can operate on a subset of configuration instead of managing the entire configuration of {{site.base_gateway}}.

 content_type: reference
 layout: reference